 Virginia Criminal Defense

 Being charged with a crime can be an overwhelming experience.
 From arrest and booking to your final appearance in front of a judge, the experience can be truly terrifying.
 It helps to have an ally on your side who knows what to expect, who knows the law, and who knows how to fight to get the best outcome possible.
-The criminal defense lawyers at The Law Offices of Patrick N. Anderson & Associates have just that combination of knowledge and tenacity with over 28 years experience.
+The criminal defense lawyers at The Law Offices of Patrick N. Anderson & Associates have just that combination of knowledge and tenacity with 30 years of experience.
 Unlike other law firms, we focus exclusively on criminal defense, which gives us and our clients an edge when battling the judicial system.